 When Should You Not Buy a Prefab Cabin?

 Perhaps you want to feel the same way as when your grandpa first taught you how to use a tool and create wooden “masterpieces” with your own hands.
-You might want to feel the same nostalgic ambience after many years of inspired carpentry thanks to your dear Grandpa.
-Perhaps now you feel the importance of mentoring your kids as your grandpa had once mentored you back in the days.
+You might want to feel the same nostalgic ambiance after many years of inspired carpentry thanks to your dear Grandpa or Grandma.
+Perhaps now you feel the importance of mentoring your kids as your grandpa or grandma had once mentored you back in the day.
 You may want to pass on the wood-working passion to your kids, grandkids, or other close relatives.
 It does not even have to be for anyone around you.
 It could just be for yourself and your desire to recollect and feel that sweet taste of nostalgia once again.

 If you want to experience the “good old days” again, you should not buy a prefab cabin.
 You may be a perfect candidate to buy a cabin kit and build it during your personal hobby time.
 No rush, just taking it easy and enjoying every single piece you put together.